dotnet/runtimelab/docs/using-nativeaot/rd-xml-format.md

 ## Assembly directive

-There 3 forms how assembly can be configured
+There are 3 forms how assembly can be configured
 - Module metadata only;
 - All types;
 - Module metadata and selected types.